 Before the Internet and email, students wrote letters to pen pals from around the world.
 Then, they waited weeks or months to hear back from them.
 Now, students email their pen pals and connect with them on social media sites.
 Better yet, they talk to them face-to-face through programs like Skype and Google Chat.
 This can be a great way to open students’ eyes to other cultures and ideas.

 Videos make ideas come alive.
 It’s one thing to teach students about how a volcano erupts, but it’s better to show them a volcano erupting.
 With YouTube, TED Talks, and other online resources, there are thousands of videos available to share.
 These videos enhance lessons and deepen students’ understanding.

 Through the Internet, teachers and students can connect more than ever before.
 Websites like Teachers Pay Teachers even allow teachers to share their ideas, lesson plans, worksheets, and more with one another.
 With the amount of resources available, it’s unnecessary for teachers to spend as much time creating new material to use in the classroom.
 Then, teachers can spend more time on continuing education opportunities, which are also available online.

-No longer do students need to ever set foot on a campus to receive their education.
+No longer do students need to ever set foot on campus to receive their education.
 Through technology, students can take classes anywhere with an Internet connection.
 This is true for elementary school students through college students.
-They can even meet online with instructors or collaborate with classmates from around the world.
+They can even attend an online high school with instructors or collaborate with classmates from around the world.

 Technology offers electronic books, mobile applications, and lots of other resources that schools can purchase at a lower cost.
 Schools have greater flexibility in the resources they choose, and they can easily update them throughout the years, as needed.